-Things to Consider When Buying a Toilet
+Consider Shape When Buying a Toilet

-Choosing the best shape of toilet-bowl for your home varies based on each individual’s personal preferences.
-Before purchasing a new toilet, consider the amount of usable floor space you’d like in your bathroom.
+When buying a toilet, choosing the best shape of a bowl for your home varies on your personal personal preferences.
+Before purchasing, consider the amount of usable floor space you’d like in your bathroom.
 Another important factor is comfort.

-- Compact Elongated
+3. Compact Elongated Toilets

 To get the best of both comfort and style without sacrificing too much space in your bathroom, a hybrid style like a compact-elongated bowl may be the toilet for you.
 The compact-elongated commode has a smaller tank which allows for the same feel as elongated and works well in a tighter space.

-The gravity flush system uses the water in the bowl to create pressure that forces everything down through the trapway (the S shape that you see coming out the back of most toilets).
+The gravity flush system uses the water in the bowl to create pressure that forces everything down through the trap (the S shape that you see coming out the back of most toilets).
 Each flush cleans your bowl because of this system.

 It is also one of the quietest because it relies on gravity and little mechanics to complete the flush.

-A pressure assisted flush uses a combination of gravity and pressure to create a powerful flush.
+A pressure-assisted flush uses a combination of gravity and pressure to create a powerful flush.
 Some advantages of this flush type include a minimal amount of water usage.
-The one downside of pressure assisted is the noisiness of the flush.
+The one downside of pressure-assisted is the noisiness of the flush.

 A dual flushing system offers two flush options with two buttons to save water.
 You may also see a dual flush with a normal toilet lever and a hidden trip lever that activates the eco-flush.
 This flush type was designed to help conserve water by letting you choose either a partial flush for liquid waste or a full flush for solid waste.

-Things to Keep in Mind
+Things to Keep in Mind When Buying a Toilet